ryanemmans/todo-app/README.md

   - This should be given in the form of a new component, perhaps linked to from the main navigation
 - Save the users choices in Local Storage
 - Retrieve their preferences from Local Storage and apply them to the application on startup

+### **Phase 3 Requirements**

+- Provide a way for other users to create new accounts.
+- Provide a way for all users to login to their account.
+- Make sure that To Do items are only viewable to users that have logged in with a valid account.
+- Ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items.
+- Ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete.
+- Ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items.

 ## Links to application deployment